 The retailer stage depicts the price of a product that gradually reduces after demand has subsided.
 However, it becomes more effective if you don’t reduce your prices during off-season periods or timeframes.

-Using big data analytics, retailers can track customer spending patterns and preferences in order to gauge what prices will be most appealing to their customers.
+Using big data analytics, retailers can track customer spending patterns and preferences to gauge the prices most appeal to their customers.

-They can also use big data analytics to track inventory levels and sales rates in order to make sure they are not overstocking or understocking products.
+They can also use big data analytics to track inventory levels and sales rates to ensure they are not overstocking or understocking products.

 If you want to leverage the perks of all of this booming trend, you can embrace Big Data development services in upcoming years.
 However, embracing it as soon as possible is admissible to gain competitive advantages.